A traffic crossing with cars, bikes and pedestrians.

 And, yes, 'mat' means food in Swedish.

-Sege Park in the southern city of Malmö is a new model for sustainable and ecological urban development, combining affordable housing with a focus on building a local sharing economy.
+Sege Park in the southern city of Malmö is a model for urban development.
+This area combines affordable housing with a local sharing economy.
 The idea is to make it easier for residents to share goods and services, so that they own less but at the same time have access to more.

-A wooden multistorey car park is another feature.
-Apart from parking spaces for cars, it will include a bicycle parking; a ‘bicycle kitchen‘, where residents can go to fix their bikes; and a ‘mobility pool’, where residents can rent cars and bikes from a shared pool.
+A wooden multifunctional parking garage is another feature.
+Apart from parking spaces for cars, it includes a bicycle parking; a ‘bicycle kitchen‘, where residents can go to fix their bikes; and a ‘mobility pool’, where residents can rent cars and bikes from a shared pool.
+The building also includes solar panels, plant-covered façades, stormwater recycling, charging points for electric vehicles and energy flow optimisation.

 7. Show me the cans

-Swedes recycle about 84 per cent of their used plastic drink bottles and aluminium cans.
-Everyone who buys a plastic bottle or can has to pay a minor deposit, a deposit the consumers get back when they recycle the empty bottles and cans.
+Swedes recycle about 90 per cent of their aluminium cans and 80 per cent of used plastic drink bottles.
+Everyone who buys a can or plastic bottle has to pay a minor deposit, pant, a deposit the consumers get back when they recycle the empty bottles and cans.

 Despite the seemingly high recycling degree, there’s still room for improvement.
-The target for drink bottles and cans is 90 per cent recycling.
+The target for both cans and plastic bottles is 90 per cent recycling.

 The Swedish deposit return system is managed by Returpack, a company owned by the country’s retailers and drink producers.
 Consumers take their bottles and cans to a pantautomat, a sort of reverse vending machines, in their local supermarket.
 There is often the choice of getting the deposit back or donating it to charity.
 The recycled bottles and cans are then transported to a hub in the city of Norrköping, where they are recycled and turned into new bottles and cans every year.